 Bringing wellness into your company can be infectious for breeding higher team morale, employee loyalty and engagement in healthy lifestyle choices that can ultimately reduce stress and enhance productivity.
 When you know that your business cares about you and management is taking steps to make your work environment healthier, you are more inclined to work harder and feel better about the responsibilities associated with your job.
 It’s time for American companies and their employees to get well.

 Whether you are a competitive athlete, weekend warrior or routinely active individual, incorporating massage therapy into your training regimen is not only good for your mental health, but also for the health and wellness of your body’s muscles, joints and internal systems.
-Contact one of our 3 Spokane Studios to schedule a massage with our trained therapists today.
+Contact our Richland studio to schedule a massage with our trained Tri-City massage therapists today.